Jiuzhaigou: Access

 Jiuzhaigou, compared with other high-traffic scenic spots in China, can be difficult to reach by land.
 The majority of tourists reach the valley by a ten-hour bus ride from Chengdu along the Min River canyon, which is prone to occasional minor rock-slides and, in the rainy season, mudslides that can add several hours to the trip.
-The new highway constructed along this route was badly damaged during the 2008 Sichuan Earthquake, but has since been repaired.
-Further repairs from Mao Xian to Chuan Zhu Si are proceeding, but the road is open to public buses and private vehicles.
+The new highway constructed along this route was badly damaged during the 2008 Sichuan Earthquake, but has since been repaired and the road is open to public buses and private vehicles.

 Since 2003, it has been possible to fly from Chengdu or Chongqing to Jiuzhai Huanglong Airport on a 11311 ft mountain side in Songpan County, and then take an hour-long bus ride to Huanglong, or a 90-minute bus ride to Jiuzhaigou.
 Since 2006, a daily flight to Xi'an opens in the peak season.
-In October, 2009, new direct flights were added from Beijing, Shanghai, and Hangzhou.
-Jiuzhaigou and Huanglong National Parks did not experience any damage during the earthquake of May, 2008, and did not close after the event.
+In October 2009, new direct flights were added from Beijing, Shanghai, and Hangzhou.